ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 If you experience very low frames and bad jittering please restart the phone and try again sometimes the phone does things in the background that hurt performance.
 The app should run smoothly at 60fps.

-I have tested everything on the S7 if you have problems getting it to work please open a new issue and let me know.
+Everything here was tested on the S7 if you have problems getting it to work please open a new issue and let me know.

 Overheating on the S7 might be an issue.
 Sticking wet toilet paper to the back of the phone is an effective, cheap and simple solution.

 # Support this Project:

-If you like this work and you wanna support the development of free software, please consider a donation via Bitcoin.
+If you like this work and you want to support the development of free software, please consider a donation via Bitcoin.
-Bitcoin wallet adress: 15aaSbgsZzwP3mrAGdZm7yvuZbu62f6JY4
+Bitcoin wallet address: 15aaSbgsZzwP3mrAGdZm7yvuZbu62f6JY4

 <a href="https://www.coinbase.com/join/5a7a5c59852a7a06c9329bcf"><img src="https://user-images.githubusercontent.com/12700187/40888344-38a572f8-6756-11e8-9a93-eedc76f0d676.jpg" width="248"></a>

 # Credit:

-I wanna give credit to the following developers who published useful informations I used in building this project:
+I want to give credit to the following developers who published useful informations I used in building this project:
 + FusedVR https://www.youtube.com/watch?v=4EWPUdE_kqU
 + Roberto Lopez Mendez https://blogs.unity3d.com/2017/10/18/mobile-inside-out-vr-tracking-now-readily-available-on-your-phone-with-unity/